 Apply and Audition

-There are three steps in the application process to enter the EKU Guitar Program.
-Prospective students will need to print and submit the application for admission to the EKU School of Music, schedule an audition with Dr. Davis (email@example.com), and apply to and be accepted by Eastern Kentucky University (http://admissions.eku.edu/).
+Welcome!
+If you a prospective student, please begin by completing this Google form.
+After Dr. Davis (firstname.lastname@example.org) receives your responses, he will contact you to discuss the application for admission to the EKU School of Music, scheduling an audition, and applying to and be accepted by Eastern Kentucky University (http://admissions.eku.edu/).
 Be sure to contact Dr. Davis if you have any questions about the application or audition process.
 Talented guitarists are also encouraged to apply for guitar scholarship consideration.
-If awarded, the amount of the guitar scholarship will be based on the talent of the applicant (not financial need).
-All students are encouraged to prepare classical, jazz, and contemporary selections for their audition.
-Dr. Davis can help you prepare for your audition if you contact him by email (firstname.lastname@example.org) and arrange a coaching session.
+If awarded, the amount of the guitar scholarship will be based on the talent of the applicant (not the financial need).
+All students are encouraged to prepare classical, jazz, and contemporary selections for their audition and Dr. Davis can help you prepare for your audition if you contact him by email (email@example.com) to arrange coaching sessions.
 The suggested repertoire for scholarship consideration includes, but is not limited to:

 1. Perform two works from the standard repertoire for classical guitar.
 These works should be selected from different style periods and have contrasting tempos.
 Suggested composers include J.S.
 Bach, Francisco Tárrega, Leo Brouwer, Fernando Sor, Mauro Giuliani, John Dowland, and Andrew York.
 However, the list of composers for classical guitar is extensive and grows daily, so feel encouraged to ask if a particular work/composer is suitable for your audition.
 Prospective students should select works that best demonstrate their skills and abilities.

 2. Fingerstyle sight-reading in the first three positions in various keys and with a variety of rhythms.

 3. Two and three octave major and minor scales.

 Contemporary Guitar (plectrum and/or fingerstyle)